Content

 Benign prostatic hyperplasia (BPH) with lower urinary symptoms

-Erectile dysfunction is often associated with premature ejaculation, as both conditions frequently coexist.
+Erectile dysfunction is often associated with premature ejaculation (PE), as both conditions frequently coexist.
 PDE5 inhibitors such as Viagra® (sildenafil) or Cialis® (tadalafil) are often the first-line treatment options for erectile dysfunction.

-Having a penis on the larger size is often considered a positive, but it may have psychological impacts that are positive, neutral, or negative.
+Having a penis on the larger side is often considered a positive, but it may have psychological impacts—positive or negative.

 For some men, having a 7-inch penis can enhance their confidence and self-esteem, as societal norms often associate larger sizes with desirability.